F1 2026 driver line-ups: new-look grid is confirmed for next season

 Mercedes boss Toto Wolff admitting that he had spoken to Verstappen about a deal.
 Red Bull’s faltering performance even led to suggestions that the four-time champion could activate a performance-related break clause in his contract, which runs to 2028.

-Those suggestions look to have been put to bed for now, after Verstappen announced that he’d be staying with the team in 2026 but if the team doesn’t deliver, then the rumours will undoubtedly be revived.
+Those suggestions have been put to bed for now, after Verstappen announced that he’d be staying with the team in 2026 but if the team doesn’t deliver, then the rumours will undoubtedly be revived.

 Related article